PINN vs FEM III - Numerical Comparison between Finite Elements and Single-Layer Perceptron

 In this post, we numerically demonstrated the implications of what we called adaptively meshed FEM in disguise.
 Particularly, we focused how the globally supported nature of SLP activations is a double-edged sword, providing great flexibilty but coming at the cost of a lack of convergence guarantee and well-conditioning.

-First, we showed that the first layer weights and biases are responsible for controlling the width, direction and location of the activations.
-Through the simple Poisson BVP tasks, NN’s flexibility was used to demonstrate the simplest form of spectral bias in PINNs.
+First, we showed that the first layer weights and biases are responsible for controlling the width and location of the activations.
+Through the simple Poisson BVP problem, we demonstrated the simplest form of spectral bias in PINNs by manually tuning the first layer and training only the last layer, i.e. trainig the SLP like an extreme learning machine (ELM).
 When the ELM was not initialised for the right frequency, it struggled to converge to a correct solution, ultimately converging to a low frequency solution and ignoring the high frequency profile in the task.
 There, we can say that the ELM demonstrated spectral bias.
 However, tuning the activation width (i.e., tuning $\mathbf{W}^{(1)}$) helped the ELM to converge much better.
-In the tasks, the sigmoid activations were contracted such that they were able to represent the small scale features in the problem, we essentially mimicked FEM by tying the mesh density (the hidden weights and biases) with the number of cells (the number of hidden dimensions).
+In the tasks, the sigmoid activations were compressed in $x$ by increasing the magnitude of $\mathbf{W}^{(1)}$ such that they were able to represent the small scale features in the problem.
+Essentially, we mimicked FEM by tying the mesh density (the hidden weights and biases) with the number of cells (the number of hidden dimensions).
 This would be similair to adapting a mesh in FEM to account for areas of high variation.

-Secondly, we wanted to check whether the optimiser in training an SLP would do these adjustments automatically.
+Secondly, we wanted to check whether the optimiser in training an SLP would optimise the first layer parameters $[\mathbf{W}^{(1)},\mathbf{b}^{(1)}]$ automatically.
 By setting up a multi-scale task and overprescribing the SLP, we observed the spectral bias first hand, with the optimiser having a large sensitivity to the initialisation of the parameters.
 In the first case, the SLP was initialised totally randomly and demonstrated heavy spectral bias, all the large scales were solved but the lowest scale remained unresolved.
 In the second case, we borrowed the idea from the ELM and ensured that the initialisation ensured that each activation will be activated in the solution domain.
 This worked extremely well and enabled the optimiser to quickly resolved all the scales in the task.
 These tests demonstrated the temporal nature of spectral bias and how the scales are sequentially solved and that intelligent initialisations promote overcoming spectral bias.

-The ability to control the width, direction and location of activations puts into question whether PINNs are truly meshless.
-We choose to (very cautiosly) crash the meshless party and say that SLPs are not as meshless as people would like them to be, they can arguably be interpreted as some globally supported non-linear FEM with a neural network’s flexibility, where the mesh is hidden in the opacity of the model’s architecture and the convergence guarantees are hidden in the black-box of the architecure-initialisation-optimiser relationship.
+The ability to control the width and location of activations puts into question whether PINNs are truly meshless.
+We choose to (very cautiosly) crash the meshless party and say that SLPs are not as meshless as people would like them to be.
+SLP can arguably be interpreted as adaptively-meshed FEM, where the mesh is hidden in the opacity of the model’s architecture and the convergence guarantees are hidden in the black-box of the architecure-initialisation-optimiser relationship.
 This means if you are using PINNs, you are still “meshing” implicitly when you design an architecture that works.
 And that means the same old challenges of mesh generation, adaptivity and prior knowledge still apply.

 So, if PINNs are just adaptively meshed FEM in disguise, the question is not whether to use them, but rather how to use them better.
 How can we leverage their adaptivity without falling into the same old traps?
 Perhaps the answer lies in information theory.
 But enough for today, that is for a future blog post.